top of page

 1) We warm up with a hands-on sensory activity.

-Activities have included: water, paint, clay, sand, and various animal / landscape models.
+Activities have included: water, paint, clay, sand, animal models, and more!

 2) We gather for a song circle with simple rhymes, songs, and stories.